Skip to content

 Famous Mole Day Themes

-Every year, Mole Day has its own theme, adding a layer of creativity to the celebrations.
+Every year, Mole Day has its theme, adding a layer of creativity to the celebrations.
 Past themes have included "Moles of the Caribbean," "Molebusters," and "Molar Eclipse."
 These fun names play on pop culture references while keeping the subject matter relevant to chemistry.

-Schools and institutions participating in Mole Day can customize their events based on these themes, encouraging students to bring their own ideas and interpretations into the festivities.
+Schools and institutions participating in Mole Day can customize their events based on these themes, encouraging students to bring their ideas and interpretations into the festivities.

 Avogadro's Number: The Science Behind Mole Day